 - Neighbour nuisance – this will be dealt with by our housing or care/support staff in accordance to the Anti-Social Behaviour Policy

-- Health and safety concerns – these will be dealt by a Senior Manager in the 1st instance for rectification
+- Health and safety concerns – these should be reported immediately to ensure prompt rectification

-- Where there are safeguarding issues – these will be dealt in accordance to the Safeguarding Policy
+- Where there are safeguarding issues – these should be reported immediately and action taken in accordance with safeguarding policies and procedures

 How do I make a complaint?